Damped oscillations of the probability of random events followed by absolute refractory period: exact analytical results

-Here and below, the upper index in parentheses indicates the number of the refractoriness interval, counted from the initial moment $t=0$.
-Given the initial condition, this probability naturally coincides with the probability of the first spike generation at an arbitrary $k$-th step, such that ${\displaystyle\sum\limits_{k=1}^{\infty}}P_{k}^{(1)}=1$, and refers to the geometric distribution.
+Here and below, the upper index $m$ in parentheses in $P_{k}^{(m)}$ indicates the sequential number of the current refractory interval counted from the initial moment $t=0$.
+The probability (\ref{Pk1}) refers to the geometric distribution and, given the initial condition, naturally coincides with the probability of the first spike generation at the arbitrary $k$-th time step, such that ${\displaystyle\sum\limits_{k=1}^{\infty}}P_{k}^{(1)}=1$.